-To be eligible for the award of a Higher School Certificate, students must satisfactorily complete the NESA requirements for all courses studied.
+To be eligible for the award of a Higher School Certificate, students must satisfactorily complete the NESA requirements for all courses studied, including the submission of all assessment tasks.

 The requirements for satisfactory completion of a course remain the same as in junior years of high school.
 Students who do not meet the requirements of their course will be issued with N-Determinations.
 This student will be ineligible to have that course recorded on their RoSA or to undertake the HSC course in that subject.
 Students may appeal N-Determinations by following the NESA process.